mamewotoko/malarm/README.txt

 ## APPENDIX
 ### BUILD FROM COMMAND LINE
+1. Create local.properties file and set sdk.dir property to location where you installed android SDK

+sdk.dir=<path to android SDK>

-1. In project top directory execute following command
+2. In project top directory execute following command

 ant debug

-2. malarm-cmd.apk will be created in bin directory, if successed
+3. malarm-cmd.apk will be created in bin directory, if successed

 ### START EMULATOR AND INSTALL APK FROM COMMAND LINE
 1.